-There’s not one among us who wouldn’t say that slavery is one of the most tragic, abhorrent thing imaginable.
-Strangely though, this whole Easter thing has a lot to do with slavery.
-In fact, it …
+There’s not one among us who wouldn’t say that slavery is one of the most tragic, abhorrent things imaginable.
+Strangely though this whole Easter thing has a lot to do with slavery.
+In fact, …

-There’s not one among us who wouldn’t say that slavery is one of the most tragic, abhorrent thing imaginable.
-Strangely though, this whole Easter thing has a lot to do with slavery.
-In fact, it has everything to do with our
+There’s not one among us who wouldn’t say that slavery is one of the most tragic, abhorrent things imaginable.
+Strangely though this whole Easter thing has a lot to do with slavery.
+In fact, it has everything to do with our slavery.

 With Easter just around the corner, I thought this week that we would turn our thoughts back to where it all began.
 No … not that very first Easter in Jerusalem.
 Believe it or not, it all began, actually a few thousand years even before that.